hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 Memory Management
 =================

-In Eevee, :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` Memory management is done by the GPU driver.
+In EEVEE, :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` Memory management is done by the GPU driver.
 In theory, only the needed textures and meshes (now referred as "the resources") for a single draw call (i.e. one object) needs to fit into the GPU memory.